draptik/2024-mutation-testing/presentation/slides.md

 <v-clicks>

-- none-invasive: no code changes required!
+- 😎 none-invasive: no code changes required!
-- great for finding corner cases
+- 🔎 great for discovering important corner cases
-- requires a lot of resources: use wisely
+- 🤔 requires a lot of resources: use wisely
-- great addition to our "Testing Toolbelt":
+- 🥳 great addition to our "Testing Toolbelt"
   - Test-Driven Development (TDD)
   - Approval Testing
   - Property-Based Testing (PBT)